yugenomnia/omnia/food.md

   title: Food menu
   text: Our kitchen team created a menu of seasonal produce, used at its peak, designed
     with all tastes in mind.
 Using Australia’s best quality produce sourced through tight knit networks.
-We champion our growers and producers and tell their stories alongside our own.
 Familiar yet new, held together by our iconic honey roasted duck and liquid centre cheesecake.
   menu_pdf: "/assets/images/lunch-menu-20-01-2023.pdf"
   menu_btn_text: LUNCH MENU